jgormley661/CompileAnythingScript/README.md

 Compile Anything script

-This script compiles AND/OR runs any of the following languages using the most popular, standard Linux compiler available for the given language
+This script compiles (if needed) then runs any of the following languages using the most popular, standard Linux compiler available for the given language (assuming you have the compiler installed)

 C, C++, Python, C-Sharp, Haskell, Rust, Java, Lua, Ruby, Javascript, PHP